Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 IAlgorithm forecastAlgorithm = await algorithmServiceProvider.GetServiceAsync(cancellationToken);
 ```

-The ReadMe will be updated to fully describe the new functionality.
+The readme will be updated to fully describe the new functionality.

 ### Telemetry & Targeting